hitokiri-mata/katacoda-courses/kubernetes-serverless/riff/finish.md

 ## Lessons Learned ##

-With these scenarios you have learned how:
+With these steps you have learned:

-- todo
+- how TODO,
-- todo
+- how TODO,
-- todo
+- how todo.

 ## References ##